Aaron Hernandez documentaries struggle with the 'why' of the NFL star's story - Local News 8

 Small wonder that widespread shock greeted the news in 2013 when Hernandez was charged, and later convicted, in the murder of Odin Lloyd, the 27-year-old boyfriend of his fiancee’s sister, and subsequently accused of a separate double homicide.

-With a $40-million NFL contract and outwardly enviable existence, as a friend says, “None of it made sense.”
+With a $40 million NFL contract and an outwardly enviable existence, as a friend says, “None of it made sense.”

 Both programs try, mostly in vain, to make sense of it, contemplating a host of potential contributing factors, the most serious being CTE, the brain injury caused by repetitive contact that has plagued many football players.